 What is a Good CPM?

-CPM (Cost Per 1,000 Impressions) is possibly the most overlooked metric that leads to high or low costs.
+CPM (Cost Per 1,000 Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More) is possibly the most overlooked metric that leads to high or low costs.
 If CPM is low, you can overcome a low conversion rate to get a good Cost Per Conversion.
 If CPM is high, a good conversion rate may not lead to profitability.

-CPM is driven by many factors, including audience size, competition, seasonality, placements, and ad quality.
+CPM is driven by many factors, including This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More size, competition, seasonality, placements, and ad quality.
 Whether you have “high” or “low” CPM is all relative.

 If you only target users in the US, your CPM will be much higher than those with an audience in India.

 If your primary strategy is exposing your brand to cold audiences using lookalike audiences, your CPM will be much lower than the advertiser who focuses on remarketing to their most engaged visitors.

 You should expect that your CPM during the holidays will be higher (double, triple, or more in some cases) than during off-peak times.

 A high CPM isn’t necessarily bad.
 It requires your ad to be efficient and effective.
 You may be reaching a small or desirable audience who is much more likely to act.

 A low CPM isn’t necessarily good.
 It may be the result of reaching a low competition, undesirable audience.